 St Chad’s College owes its existence to the generosity of two people: Douglas Horsfall and Julia Warde-Aldam, who, in the early years of the 20th century, not only paid for our original buildings but also funded scholarships and bursaries for many St Chad’s students in this period.

-Dr Joe Cassidy, who was our Principal from 1997 until his death in 2015, was passionate about St Chad’s being able to offer students the support they need to succeed.
-He believed that anyone with aptitude and promise should have the opportunity to become part of an academic community like St Chad’s, whatever their background.
-This is our heritage.
+Here at St Chad’s, we are still passionate about being able to offer students the support – both pastoral and financial – they need to succeed.
+We believe that anyone with aptitude and promise should have the opportunity to become part of an academic community like St Chad’s, whatever their background.
+This is our heritage and our ongoing commitment.

 Inspired by this spirit of generosity, St Chad’s College is delighted to be able to offer a number of annual scholarships and bursaries for undergraduate and continuing postgraduates to encourage applications to Durham and St Chad’s from students from less affluent economic backgrounds and under-represented communities, and to provide support, as required, to help our students who find themselves in financial need.
 These awards are funded through the generosity of St Chad’s College alumni, fellows and friends.